brian-arnold/brian-arnold.github.io/pages/resources/gitHub/gitHub.md

 After the initialization above, most work then invovles an endless loop of modifying code followed by
 ```
+git add --all .
-git commit --all -m 'some informative msg about what changed'
+git commit -m 'some informative msg about what changed'
 git push
 ```
 Note that the push command here was used without the `-u origin master`, and the `--all` flag in the commit command stages the files for you!
 If you want to stage them as you go, before the commit, then use `git add --all`.
 If you don't want git to stage *deleted* files, then use `-a` instead of `--all`.